Static Method in Java (with Examples)

 24

-There are mainly five differences between static method and instance method.
+There are mainly five differences between static method and instance method in Java.
 They are as follows:

 1. A static method is also known as class method whereas, the instance method is also known as non-static method.